rkxxtp/rkxxtp/README.md

 - 👋 Hi, I’m risikesh thapa.
 - 👀 I’m interested in learning web development.
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning mern stack.
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m looking to collaborate on github.
-- 📫 How to reach me
+- 📫 email- risi795353@gmail.com

 <!---
 rkxxtp/rkxxtp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.